AyushAryal/SudokuSolver/README.md

 # SudokuSolver
-Solves sodku so i don't have to
+Solves sudoku so i don't have to